PfiatDe/pfiatde.github.io/README.md

 c) A search engine specially for IT-Security relevant stuff (Work-in-Progress)

 ## Whoami
-RedTeamer from Germany, thats why content is scoped to relevant topics.
+RedTeamer from Germany, thats why content is limited to relevant topics.

 ## Disclaimer
 - Opinions are my own